Skip to main content

 • Original research is created using primary resources.

-Examples of Primary Sources include: Studies, Survey Results, Statistics, Speeches, Interviews, Letters, Official Records of Organizations or Government Agencies, and Photographs.
+• Examples: Studies, Survey Results, Statistics, Speeches, Interviews, Letters, Official Records of Organizations or Government Agencies, and Photographs.

-• They are accounts written after the event with the benefit of hindsight and often draw a conclusion.
+• are accounts written after the event with the benefit of hindsight and often draw a conclusion.

-Examples of secondary sources include: Journal Articles that Interpret or Review other Works, Book Reviews, Books (not: Fiction or Autobiographies), Newspaper Articles (not first hand accounts), Magazine Articles, Criticisms, and Histories.
+• Examples: Journal Articles that Interpret or Review other Works, Book Reviews, Books (not: Fiction or Autobiographies), Newspaper Articles (not first hand accounts), Magazine Articles, Criticisms, and Histories.

-Keep in mind:
+• Keep in mind

 • Journal articles that interpret or review a topic or event are secondary sources.